Dragory/modmailbot-community-resources/GCP Guide.md

 5) Click change.

 You will be connected to the instance under the new username.
-The files that you transfered over should be there.
+The files that you transferred over should be there.

-**Note:** It is very very likely that you will need to install all of the [necessary software again](https://github.com/mesub7/modmailbot-community-resources/blob/master/GCP%20Guide.md#step-three-google-cloud-platform-nodejs-and-pm2) (it seems to install on a per user basis).
+**Note:** It is very very likely that you will need to install all of the [necessary software again](https://github.com/Dragory/modmailbot-community-resources/blob/master/GCP%20Guide.md#nvm-nodejs-and-pm2) (it seems to install on a per user basis).

 Of course you can easily avoid this by [configuring from the terminal](https://github.com/mesub7/modmailbot-community-resources/blob/master/#terminal).